wp-plugins/mb-sitemap-generator/readme.txt

 == Frequently Asked Questions ==

-= Why does the sitemap generator not index any URLs of my site? =
+= Why does the Sitemap Generator not index any URLs of my site? =

-The sitemap generator is aware of robots (noindex) meta elements and does not list pages that a marked with the noindex attribute.
+The Sitemap Generator is aware of robots (noindex) meta elements and does not list pages that a marked with the noindex attribute.
 I saw some websites in the wild, which have added the noindex attribute on each page.
 Please make sure that this is not the case for your website.
-Neither the sitemap generator nor a search engine will index your site if the noindex attribute is set globally.
+Neither the Sitemap Generator nor a search engine will index your site if the noindex attribute is set globally.

 = Is it possible to filter the URLs which are listed in the sitemap? =

-The sitemap generator recognizes the noindex attribute if set on a page and respects your robots.txt file.
+The Sitemap Generator recognizes the noindex attribute if set on a page and respects your robots.txt file.
 It is thus possible to filter the results with these two mechanisms.
 A filter function in the plugin is not available, because it makes no sense in my opinion.
 If a page is not listed in a XML sitemap file, that means not that a search engine will not find it.
 Sooner or later the search engine finds and indexes the page.
 So the use of the noindex attribute and robots.txt are a clean solutions which is also respected by all serious search engines.

 == Screenshots ==

-1. The user interface of the sitemap generator.
+1. The user interface of the Sitemap Generator.

 == Changelog ==
+= 1.0.2 =
+*Release Date - 10th August, 2015*

+* Added information about the use of an external server to the readme file.
+* Use the native WordPress functions to load the JavaScript files.

 = 1.0.1 =
 *Release Date - 8th August, 2015*